-- It is likely that you also play in a group, how ever informally.
+- It is likely that you also play in a group.
 This will have taught you how to work in a team.

-- If this group is something you have set up yourself, with friends, this is even more impressive, it evidences organisational ability and ambition.
+- If this group is something you have set up yourself, with friends, this is even more impressive, it shows evidence of organisational ability and ambition.

 - Blogging and using social media are really popular hobbies among teenagers these days.
-To some parents this may see like a bit of waste of time but to employers it is the opposite.
+To some parents, this may seem like a bit of a waste of time but to employers, it is the opposite.

 - Having the intuition to set up your own blog and the ability to gain followers will be hugely impressive to many employers.